 We have no experience as a company in conducting clinical trials.
-In part because of this lack of experience, we cannot be certain that our ongoing preclinical studies will be completed on time or if the planned preclinical studies and clinical trials will begin or be completed on time, if at all.
+In part because of this lack of experience, we cannot be certain that our ongoing preclinical and clinical studies will be completed on time or if our planned preclinical studies and clinical trials will begin or be completed on time, if at all.
 Large-scale clinical trials would require significant additional financial and management resources and reliance on third-party clinical investigators, CROs, and consultants.
-Relying on third-party clinical investigators, CROs, and consultants on a timely basis or at all.
+Relying on third-party clinical investigators, CROs, and consultants may force us to encounter delays that are outside of our control.
+We may be unable to identify and contract with sufficient investigators, CROs, and consultants on a timely basis or at all.
 There can be no assurance that we will be able to negotiate and enter into services agreement with any CROs, as necessary, on terms that are acceptable to us on a timely basis or at all.

-The outbreak of COVID-19 could materially adversely impact our business, results of operations, and financial condition, including our preclinical studies and clinical trials.
+The ongoing COVID-19 pandemic could materially adversely impact our business, results of operations, and financial condition, including our preclinical studies and clinical trials.

 In January 2020, the World Health Organization declared the outbreak of COVID-19 as a "Public Health Emergency of International Concern," which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant declines and volatility in financial markets.
 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a global pandemic.
-The COVID-19 pandemic and government responses are creating disruption in global supply chains and adversely impacting many industries.
+The ongoing COVID-19 pandemic and government responses have created disruptions in global supply chains and are adversely impacting many industries.

-The pandemic could have a continued material adverse impact on economic and market conditions and trigger a period of global economic slowdown.
-We continue to monitor the impact of the COVID-19 pandemic closely.
-The extent to which the COVID-19 pandemic will impact its operations or financial results is uncertain.
+The ongoing pandemic could have a continued material adverse impact on economic and market conditions and trigger a period of global economic slowdown.
+We continue to monitor the impact of the ongoing COVID-19 pandemic closely.
+The extent to which the ongoing COVID-19 pandemic will impact our operations or financial results is uncertain.

 The pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-In response to the spread of COVID-19, we have our administrative employees complying with state and county COVID-19 guidelines and protocols when working in our offices and limited the number of staff in any given research and development laboratory.
+In response to the continued spread of COVID-19, we have our administrative employees complying with state and county COVID-19 guidelines and protocols when working in our offices and limited the number of staff in any given research and development laboratory.
 Our research and development teams are currently operating on a staggered schedule, which has altered our operations and processes.
-While the extent of the impact of the COVID-19 pandemic on our business and financial results is uncertain, a continued and prolonged public health crisis such as the COVID-19 pandemic could have a material adverse effect on our business, financial condition and results of operations.
-As a result of the COVID-19 pandemic, we may experience disruptions that could severely impact our business, preclinical studies and clinical trials, including:
+While the extent of the impact of the ongoing COVID-19 pandemic on our business and financial results is uncertain, a continued and prolonged public health emergency such as the ongoing COVID-19 pandemic could have a material adverse effect on our business, financial condition and results of operations.
+As a result of the ongoing COVID-19 pandemic, we may experience disruptions that could severely impact our business, preclinical studies and clinical trials, including: